 Just wait to roll them in powdered sugar until you’re ready to serve.
 The coating will slowly dissolve if the cookies aren’t eaten soon after rolling them.

-If you like this recipe, take a peek at all of our other cookie goodies!
+If you like this recipe, try our recipe for peanut butter and jelly balls.
+It’s another snack-worthy treat your kids will love.
+And take a peek at all of our other cookie goodies!

 Don’t forget to Pin It!